 - Oh hey.
 Nice to see you here.
 It's me, Deadpool.
 Ever since I was told by Loki that I was a comic book character, I do this, sometimes bashing the fourth wall in until it doesn't exist anymore.
 Everbody thinks I'm insane in-universe, though, so no one takes me seriously.

 - Speaking of Loki, he generally hovers between this trope and outright Fourth Wall Observer.
-His newer incarnations are best described as sitting atop an in-universe fourth wall (claiming gods are living myth and metaphor) and occasionally kicking the real one so hard it breaks in spectacularly awesome ways.
+His newer incarnations are best described as sitting atop an in-universe fourth wall (claiming gods are living myth and metaphor) leaning on the real one and occasionally hitting it so hard it breaks in spectacularly awesome ways.

 - The Boondocks comic has Michael Caesar, who occasionally makes self-referential jokes and comments about the themes of the series, or points out comic strip quirks.